ijrussell/essential-fsharp/Chapters/11 - Recursion.md

 let mapping = [ (3, "Fizz"); (5, "Buzz") ]
 ```

-Our fizzbuzz function using tail call optimisation and has an accumulator that will use string concatenation and an initial value of an empty string (`""`).
+Our fizzbuzz function is using tail call optimisation and has an accumulator that will use string concatenation and an initial value of an empty string (`""`).

 ```fsharp
 let fizzBuzz initialMapping n =